drosen555/iqwebsite-clone/docs/virtualbox-sandbox-install.md

 Start Up Procedure
 ------------------

-Integrator and Hadoop related services are set to automatically start when Sandbox Virtual Machine reboots.
+ELTMaestro and Hadoop related services are set to automatically start when Sandbox Virtual Machine reboots.
 It may take few minutes for all services to come online after server has been started.